RobotNerd/prose-english-format/README.md

 ## Configuration file

-Each prose project can optionally include a configuration file specific to that project.
+Each proze project can optionally include a configuration file specific to that project.
 It is located in the project root (see [Folder structure](#folder-structure)).
 The following formats are supported:
 - json